-The Management Company asks investors to note that they only benefit from their rights as unitholders - particularly the right to participate in general meetings - if they have been entered in their own name in the register of unitholders of the Fund following their investment in the Fund.
+The Management Company asks investors to note that they only benefit from their rights as unitholders if they have been entered in their own name in the register of unitholders of the Fund following their investment in the Fund.
 However, if investors buy Fund units indirectly through an intermediary that makes the investment in its own name on behalf of the investor, and as a result, said intermediary is entered into the register of unitholders instead of the investor, the aforementioned rights as unitholders may be granted to the intermediary and not the investor.
 Investors are therefore advised to enquire as to their investor rights before making an investment decision.
+It may not always be possible for the investor to be indemnified in case of net asset value calculation errors and/or non-compliance with investment rules and/or other errors at the level of the Fund when subscribing through financial intermediaries.
+Investors are advised to seek advice in relation to their rights which may be negatively impacted.